 A brief history of Net Objectives and SAFe

 Al Shalloway, author of this document and CEO of Net Objectives, was the first person outside of SAI to teach or co-teach a SAFe course.
 But our involvement with SAFe goes back in many ways before SAFe because we’d been doing Lean for many years prior to SAFe’s inception.
-We were also contributors to SAFe, particularly in the area ATDD, technical practices, architecture and the use of Kanban at the shared services level We started out as Bronze partners, moved up to Gold and have now moved back down to bronze.
-The main reason for this is that our focus is more in helping people to either start off with a modified version of SAFe, take SAFe to the next level or get them restarted after they’ve plateaued.
-We therefore stopped doing SPC training (although we can still teach Implementing SAFe.
+We were also contributors to SAFe, particularly in the area ATDD, technical practices, architecture and the use of Kanban at the shared services level.
+At one point we were gold partners.
+Eventually, however, we felt that SAFe was getting too complex due to how it is architected by levels and we’ve ended our relationship with SAI.

 Here’s also what Chet Hendrickson (Agile and XP Guru) had to say about our SAFe practices, “I don’t do SAFe training.
-The only person in that space I trust is Alan Shalloway at Net Objectives.”
-This comment was made after he had attended one of my SPC classes.
-I am sure if he knew our other SPCs he’d trust them as well (from whom do you think I’ve learned what I know?).
+The only person in that space I trust is Al Shalloway at Net Objectives.”
+This comment was made after he had attended one of Al’s SPC classes.

 Net Objectives has since been acquired by the PMI.
 They are currently creating the Disciplined Agile Value Stream Consultant workshop as well as the DA FLEX Playbook for SAFe workshop.